 The Practical Answer

-Resistance training as the foundation — 3 days per week, progressive, compound movements.
+Resistance training as the foundation, 2 sessions per week minimum, progressive compound movements.
 Walking daily for cardiovascular health, stress reduction, and additional calorie burn.
 One to two dedicated cardio sessions if you enjoy them.
 The combination produces better results than either alone, but the hierarchy matters: resistance training is not optional.

 → Weight Loss After 50: Why It’s Harder and What Actually Works